Southwest Baggage Weight For (2026)

 • Bags over 100 lbs are not accepted under any circumstances.

 In terms of oversized baggage, any bag exceeding 62 linear inches (length + width + height) is considered oversized.
-Southwest charges $75 per oversized bag, and this fee is separate from overweight charges.
-For bags that are both overweight and oversized, both fees apply, so it’s essential to measure and weigh your luggage carefully before traveling.
+Southwest charges $75 per oversized bag, and this fee is separate from Heavy charges.
+For bags that are both Heavy and oversized, both fees apply, so it’s essential to measure and weigh your luggage carefully before traveling.

 Special items like golf clubs, skis, or musical instruments also have unique rules.
 Some may be considered oversized but can be checked for an additional fee, while others may require separate arrangements.